2025 School Board Elections

 “I want to be a part of the planning and strategy to help deliver a quality learning experience for everyone in our building.
 Being of service to the district is very rewarding when you can see construction projects finished and when you see students graduate and move onto their next steps.
 Sometimes we forget as a board the impact we have on students and families.
 When we remember why we are here and who we serve it makes the job so much easier.”

-Nate Clayberg, Board Vice President, Jesup Schools
+Nate Clayberg, Board Member, Jesup Schools

 Envise Logo with tag